Home Buyers’ Plan (HBP)

 Yes, you can repay the HBP back early.
 But even if you choose to start repaying it earlier than required, it doesn’t reduce your repayment timeframe.
 You’ll still have to repay the full amount within 15 years.
 Please consult with a qualified tax advisor to find out if early HBP repayment meets your financial needs.

-What happens if you don’t pay back the HBP?
+What happens if you don’t pay back your HBP?

 You’ll be taking a tax hit on the amount you didn’t repay as required in that year.
 The amount of tax you’ll have to pay depends on your annual HBP repayment amount or the shortfall in making that annual repayment and your tax bracket for that year.